These voters illustrate how the divide between old and new Seattle is more complicated than it seems

 An independent analysis last year said annual homelessness spending in King County must double, with more than 11,000 people sleeping outside on a given night.

-Ogundipe and Delaney Wysingle don’t know each other.
-But taxing Amazon more would be the wrong idea, said Wysingle, whose grandmother moved to Seattle from Texas during the Great Migration of African American families.
+Ogundipé and Delaney Wysingle don’t know each other.
+But taxing Amazon more would be the wrong idea, said Wysingle, whose grandmother moved to Seattle from Texas during the Great Migration of African-American families.

 The Beacon Hill homeowner loves nothing more than schooling newcomers about old icons like Ivar’s and the Bush Hotel.
 He values how the city used to be and has seen neighbors and relatives move away.
 But he also welcomes change.